Grand Theft Auto: San Andreas: Gameplay

 Players can fight members from enemy gangs to earn their territory.

 In the world, players can fight for territory by attacking rival gang members; the territory is won when players survive three waves of responding enemy attacks.
 Won territories are subject to periodic enemy gang attacks—they must be successfully defended or else lost.
-While free roaming the world, players may engage in activities such as burglary, firefighting, pimping, taxi, and vigilante missions; completion rewards players with cash, which can be spent on CJ's accessories, clothing, hairstyles, and tattoos—new role-playing elements for the series.
+While free roaming the world, players may engage in activities such as burglary, firefighting, paramedic, pimping, taxi, and vigilante missions; completion rewards players with cash, which can be spent on CJ's accessories, clothing, hairstyles, and tattoos—new role-playing elements for the series.
 Balancing food and physical activity impacts CJ's appearance and physical attributes; eating and exercising maintains health, while losing muscle lessens combat effectiveness.
 Three styles of hand-to-hand combat—boxing, kickboxing, and mixed martial arts—are taught at gyms in each city.
 The game tracks respect among CJ's friends, which varies according to his actions and appearance.
 Acquired skills are also tracked, such as driving, firearms handling, lung capacity, muscles, and stamina, which unlock additional game mechanics.
 Players can date six different girls and take them to dinner, drinks, dancing, or driving.